 Spam and phishing software minimises the risk of phishing emails, research has shown that Spam/Phishing filtering software have a success rate of 93%.
 So considering the huge quantity of phishing emails in circulation at any one time, the 7% of phishing emails that do get through to inboxes is significant.
 And with phishing rates increasing across most industries and organisation sizes; via multiple communication channels, seemingly no organisation is immune.

 With the vast majority of cyber security breaches starting with a simple phishing attack, our cyber security training partner Cyber Risk Aware state that over 90% of security incidents are caused by lack of staff awareness.
 Of course we all know that it takes just 1 person to click on 1 link or to download 1 attachment and that’s it, your entire organisation is compromised.

 However, with cyber criminals often using sophisticated approaches, phishing and scamming attacks can be difficult to spot especially if the emails or text messages show no signs of being malicious.
 Many attacks originate from hijacked business email accounts, and attackers often go a step further and host fake login pages which seem legitimate, making the scam even more difficult to spot.
+Phishing awareness is typically low.
 In fact it is reported that 97% of people are unable to identify the most sophisticated phishing emails.

 - Poor quality content

 The content contains poor spelling and grammar so make sure employees read all communications carefully and look out for errors.